 - Non-deluded thoughts that seem unusually disjointed or disconnected

-When diagnosing meth addiction, doctors specifically look for non-physical symptoms of stimulant use disorder, a term that applies to all cases of stimulant-related abuse/addiction.
+When diagnosing meth addiction, and when considering which meth addiction recovery program to refer to, doctors specifically look for non-physical symptoms of stimulant use disorder, a term that applies to all cases of stimulant-related abuse/addiction.
 Specific examples of these symptoms include:

 - An inability to limit the amount of meth consumed per drug-using episode